 The study also is significant because it shows for the first time that virus-killing T-cells elicited from virus naïve adult and cord blood donors are safe and may prevent infection in high-risk patients afflicted with different viruses, Dr. Bollard said.
 There are a potential “wide-range of implications” for other viruses, such as Ebola and HIV (the human immunodeficiency virus) that causes AIDS, Dr. Bollard said.

-Dr. Hanley conducted the work while completing his training with Dr. Bollard in the Graduate School of Biomedical Sciences at the Baylor College of Medicine.
+Dr. Hanley conducted the work while completing his training with Dr. Bollard in the Graduate School of Biomedical Sciences at Baylor University and postdoctoral training at the Baylor College of Medicine in Houston.
 A second study is now open at Children’s National, and two patients have been treated on this protocol.

 Dr. Bollard is corresponding author of the study.
 She had previously been a professor of pediatrics at Baylor.
 She joins Dr. Hanley as part of a multidisciplinary team conducting follow-up clinical studies working with the Division of Blood and Marrow Transplantation and the Clinical and Translational Science Institute.

 Other investigators on the study from Children’s National include Conrad Russell Cruz, MD, Sharon Lam, MD, as well as John Barrett, MD, from the National Heart, Lung, and Blood Institute (NHLBI), and Daniel Douek, MD, from the National Institute of Allergy and Infectious Diseases (NIAH).